 Howard is a partner at Weiner Law Group where he is Co-Manager of the Litigation Department.
 He is a past chair of the board of trustees of The Valerie Fund.
 Howard is currently a member of the Operations Committee.
 Howard has served as pro bono legal counsel for many years, and is currently Co-Chair of the Committee for Legal and Business Affairs.

-Tara is Managing Director in Human Resources at Morgan Stanley in New York City.
-Prior to her current role, Tara held senior positions in human resources at Deutsche Bank, Revlon, and Merrill Lynch.
+Tara is Vice President, Human Resources at American Express in New York City and is responsible for the Global Merchant and Network Services Group.
+Prior to her current role, Tara held senior positions in human resources at Morgan Stanley, Deutsche Bank, Revlon, and Merrill Lynch.
 Tara received her MS in Human Resources from the New School University and BA in Psychology from Syracuse University.
 Tara is a founding member of The Valerie Fund Sickle Cell Leadership Council through which she has worked to raise awareness of the effects of Sickle Cell in the African American community.
-She and her husband are also a proud parent to two boys; the youngest, a patient of the Valerie Fund Center at Saint Barnabas Hospital in Livingston, NJ.
+She and her husband are also proud parents to two boys; the youngest, was a patient of the Valerie Fund Center at Saint Barnabas Hospital in Livingston, NJ.